-Post year-end events that provide additional information about the Parent Company's situation at the end of the financial reporting date (adjusting events) are reflected in the parent company financial statements, if any.
-Any post year-end events that are non-adjusting events are disclosed on the parent company financial statements when material.
+Post year-end events that provide additional information about the Group's position at the end of the financial reporting date (adjusting events) are reflected in the consolidated financial statements.
+Post year-end events that are not adjusting events are disclosed in the notes to consolidated financial statements when material.